 Water can deteriorate in the pipes before it gets to the tap.
-To avoid this, we routinely perform hydrant flushing, which cleans out any water that may be stagnating in the piping system and also removes iron and manganese particles that coat the walls of water pipes.
-Iron and manganese can cause severe water discoloration.
-Although our new filtration plants are now providing water with greatly reduced levels, years of iron and manganese build up still exists in our water distribution system.
-Hydrant flushing will eventually remove the majority of these deposits, but it could take a few years.
+To avoid this, we routinely perform hydrant flushing, which cleans out any water that may be stagnating in the piping system and removes iron and manganese particles that coat the walls of water pipes.
+Iron and manganese can cause water discoloration.
+Our filtration plants provide water with greatly reduced levels of iron and manganese.
+The flushing along with the treatment plants operations has reduced our dirty water problem and complaints significantly.